Kailash and Manasarovar Pilgrimage Tour-14 Days

 • The Holy Lake Manasarovar: Located at an altitude of 4,590 meters, this freshwater lake is believed to be the abode of Lord Brahma and Goddess Saraswati.
 The serene beauty of the lake is awe-inspiring and offers a stunning reflection of Mount Kailash.

-• Mount Kailash: Considered as the center of the universe and the abode of Lord Shiva, Mount Kailash is a sacred pilgrimage site for Hindus, Jains, Buddhists, and Bon practitioners.
+• Mount Kailash: Considered the center of the universe and the abode of Lord Shiva, Mount Kailash is a sacred pilgrimage site for Hindus, Jains, Buddhists, and Bon practitioners.
 The 6,638-meter peak is believed to be the ultimate destination for spiritual seekers who wish to attain enlightenment.

 • Trekking Around Mount Kailash: The Kailash Parikrama or the circumambulation of Mount Kailash is a 52-km trek that takes around three days to complete.
 The trekking route passes through the Dolma La Pass, which is the highest point of the trek at 5,630 meters.